pkgcore/pkgcheck/README.rst

 Dependencies
 ============

-pkgcheck is developed alongside pkgcore_.
-To run the development version of pkgcheck you will need the development version of pkgcore.
+pkgcheck is developed alongside pkgcore_ and snakeoil_.
+Running pkgcheck from git will often require both pkgcore and snakeoil from git as well.

-The metadata.xml checks require lxml to be installed.
+For releases, see the required runtime dependencies_.

 Installing
 ==========